MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkCanvas.md

 # InkCanvas control for Windows Forms and WPF

 > [!NOTE]
 > This control is currently available as a developer preview.
 Although we encourage you to try out this control in your own prototype code now, we do not recommend that you use it in production code at this time.
 This control will continue to mature and stabilize in future toolkit releases.
+If you have feedback about this control, send your feedback to XamlIslandsFeedback@microsoft.com.
+Your insights and scenarios are critically important to us.

 The **InkCanvas** control provides a surface for Windows Ink-based user interaction in your Windows Forms or WPF desktop application.
 This control embeds a panel that receives and displays all pen input as either an ink stroke or an erase stroke.
+This is one of several wrapped Universal Windows Platform controls that are available for Windows Forms and WPF applications.
+For more information, see [UWP controls in desktop applications](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls).

 ![InkCanvas example](../../resources/images/Controls/InkCanvas.png)